 The general instructions for incision care are the same for all surgical incisions.

 Under no circumstances should a dog with a fresh surgical incision be allowed to run off leash.
 Restrict your dog's activity for a period of 7-14 days, to allow the incision to begin healing.
-When you do take your dog outdoors, keep him or her on a short leash, and avoid long walks.
-Do not allow your dog to jump, rough-house with other dogs, or engage in any strenuous activity that could cause excessive stretching of the surgical incision, especially in the first few days after the operation.
+When you do take your dog outdoors, keep him on a short leash, and avoid long walks.
+Do not allow your dog to jump, rough-house with other dogs, or engage in any strenuous activity that could cause excessive stretching of the surgical incision, especially during the first few days after the operation.
 Excessive activity may cause the stitches to break apart, or may cause the incision to start bleeding.

 Your veterinarian may prescribe cage rest or confinement in a small room in certain circumstances.